huzheng16/MutationalPatterns/README.md

   ![rainfall2](https://github.com/CuppenResearch/MutationalPatterns/blob/develop/images/rainfall2.png)

-## Genomic distribution - enrichment/depletion of mutations in genomic regions
+## Enrichment or depletion of mutations in genomic regions

+Test for enrichment or depletion of mutations in certrain genomic regions, such as promoters, CTCF binding sites and transcription factor binding sites.
+To use your own genomic region definitions (based on e.g. ChipSeq experiments) specify your genomic regions in a named list of GRanges objects.
+Alternatively, use publically available genomic annotation data, like in the example below.

 ### Example: regulation annotation data from Ensembl using biomaRt